tdayris/fair_bowtie2_mapping/config/README.md

 sample_id,upstream_file,downstream_file,species,build,release
 sac_a,data/reads/a.scerevisiae.1.fq,data/reads/a.scerevisiae.2.fq,saccharomyces_cerevisiae,R64-1-1,110
 ```

+A complete list of accepted keys is available [in schemas](https://github.com/tdayris/fair_bowtie2_mapping/blob/main/workflow/schemas/samples.schema.yaml),
+with their default value, expected type, and human readable description.

 While `CSV` format is tested and recommended, this workflow uses python
 `csv.Sniffer()` to detect column separator.
 Tabulation and semicolumn are